As we emerge from the Covid-19 pandemic, ‘the new world has become something of a buzz phrase and even cliché.

 Technology industries have of course been massive winners in 2020.
 Broadband providers have reported traffic surges of between 30% and 50%.
-Use of social media platforms, YouTube and streaming entertainment services have spiked.
+The use of social media platforms, YouTube and streaming entertainment services have spiked.

 Online retailers have struggled to meet demand and grow their delivery networks fast enough.
 If you weren’t doing a weekly supermarket shop online before the pandemic there’s a very good chance you are now.

 Some food retailers have seen a 45% increase in orders and the majority of customers have continued to use these services even after lockdown has eased.

 The world of work is unlikely to look the same again for the next five years, if ever.

 Many companies have adapted at an incredible rate as contingency and disaster recovery plans were given their ultimate test.
 Offices, banks and call centres switched to remote working almost overnight.

 Video conferencing tools that have been seen as something of a novelty for the past decade suddenly become the lifeline for business meetings and a way to deal with customers.

 Commercial drone operators, video production companies and professional photographers can all benefit from this disruption.